Home

 Nehemiah Map

-Temple Courts
+Temple Platform

 Wailing wall

-What are The Ophel Ruins really?
+The Ophel Ruins

 ........that hill on which the tower of Antonia stood was the highest of these three.